 Franchise relationships carry many such risks but just because a business fails doesn’t mean the franchisor is at fault or that the franchisee is entitled to compensation.

-Secure a safe pair of hands for your claim’s investigation.
+Secure a safe pair of hands from among our experienced business lawyers for your claim’s investigation.
 The art of disputation is in the preparation of your case and its science is in the successful negotiation of your compensation entitlements.

 The kinds of franchise disputes in which our Franchise Dispute Lawyers can act:

 - Abandonment of the franchise during the franchise period;

 - Non-compliance by the franchisor with the disclosure requirements of the franchising code of conduct;